Fully proportional representation

-Fully proportional representation (FPR) is a property of multiwinner voting systems.
-It extends the property of proportional representation (PR) by requiring that the representation be based on the entire preferences of the voters, rather than on their first choice.
-Moreover, the requirement combines PR with the requirement of accountability - each voter knows exactly which elected candidate represents him, and each candidate knows exactly which voters he represents.
+Fully proportional representation (FPR) is a family of multiwinner voting systems that extends the property of proportional representation (PR) by requiring that the representation be based on the entire preferences of the voters, rather than just on their first choice or single lower preference.
+FPR combines PR with the requirement of accountability - each voter knows exactly which elected candidate represents him, and each candidate knows exactly which voters he represents.

 The term was coined in 1995 by Burt L. Monroe, but a similar idea appeared already in 1983 in a paper by John R. Chamberlin and Paul N. Courant.
-The two voting rules known to satisfy this property are known - respectively - as Monroe's voting rule and the Chamberlin-Courant (CC) voting rule.
+The two voting rules known to satisfy this property are known - respectively - as Monroe's voting rule and the Chamberlin–Courant (CC) voting rule.

 Background

 Most existing electoral systems for proportional representation (PR) are based only on the voters' first preferences, for example: if 40% vote for party A as their first choice, then 40% of the parliament members should be of party A. This ignores the fact that voters may have different preferences below their first choice.

 Another shortcoming with existing systems for PR, e.g. party-list systems, is the lack of accountability: there is no direct connection between voters to elected candidates, as the candidates are elected via their party.
-Rules such as Single transferable vote and Expanding approvals rule aim to mitigate this problem by allowing people to rank candidates directly; however, it is still hard to tell which candidate exactly represents which voter.
+Rules such as single transferable vote and expanding approvals rule aim to mitigate this problem by allowing people to rank candidates directly; however, it is still hard to tell which member represents which voter.

 FPR rules aim to amend both these shortcomings simultaneously: they are based on the voters' preferences over all candidates; and they create an explicit connection between the elected candidates and the voters: each voter knows his representatives, and each representative knows which voters he represents.